Application Criteria & Apply

 CUBE co-writer Graeme Manson (’95) is one of Canada’s best television writers, having co-created the award-winning television series Orphan Black.
 He has also written the television movies Lucky Girl and Crazy Canucks.

 RUDE writer/director Clement Virgo (’93) and co-producer Damon D’Oliveira ('91) continue to work together as some of Canada’s foremost creators.
-Their work after RUDE includes the features Love Come Down, Lie With Me, Poor Boy's Game and the upcoming mini-series The Book of Negroes.
+Their work after RUDE includes the features Love Come Down, Lie With Me, Poor Boy's Game and the acclaimed mini-series The Book of Negroes.

 BLOOD & DONUTS director Holly Dale (’88) is a sought-after television director in Canada and the U.S. Her work in TV includes Durham County, Flashpoint, NCIS and Dexter.